v3ai/cain/README.md

 ### What is cain and what does it do?

-cain is a little program that helps me keep track of dotfiles, keybindings, and desktop enviornemnt settings
+cain is a little program that helps me keep track of dotfiles, keybindings, and desktop enviornemnt settings and install them easily on a new computer

+cain stands for Collect And INstall